 Skip to content

-Terramate supports the generation of arbitrary text files referencing Terramate defined data.
+Terramate supports the generation of arbitrary files such as JSON or YAML referencing data such as Variables and Metadata.

-File generation is done using generate_file blocks in Terramate configuration files.
+File code generation is done using generate_file blocks in Terramate configuration files.
+References to Terramate globals and metadata are evaluated.

-Each generate_file block requires a single label that is the path where the generated file will be saved.
-For more details about how code generation use labels check the Labels Overview docs.
+The label of the generate_file block names the file that will be generated.
+Terramate Variables (let, global, and terramate namespaces) and all Terramate Functions are supported when defining labels.
+For more details about how code generation uses labels check the Labels Overview docs.

 For context=root it has access to: